mongodb/docs/source/includes/changelog/atlas-2020.rst

   - Azure Norway East
-  - Azure Switzerland West: this is a non-standard Azure region for use as a secondary DR region in conjunction with UAE Switzerland North.
+  - Azure Switzerland West: this is a non-standard Azure region for use as a secondary DR region in conjunction with Switzerland North.
   - Azure UAE Central: this is a non-standard Azure region for use as a secondary DR region in conjunction with UAE North.